Gateway towns to Yellowstone become dead ends after flood

 President Joe Biden declared a disaster in Montana, ordering federal assistance be made available.

-Now, with the road from the town of Gardiner into northern Yellowstone washed out, the wildlife is still there, but it’s out of reach to McGary.
+Now, with the road from Gardiner into northern Yellowstone washed out, the wildlife is still there, but it’s out of reach to McGary.
 Her guide business, In Our Nature, is suddenly in trouble.

 “The summer that we prepared for is not at all similar to the summer that we’re going to have,” she said.
 “This is an 80% to 100% loss of business during the high season.”